rpavlik/rpisudiss/README.txt

 - glyphtounicode.tex (`texlive-base`)
 - bibtex (`texlive-binaries`)

 The regression test suite requires the above packages, plus the following

 - pdfLaTeX (in `texlive-latex-base`)
 - XeLaTeX (in `texlive-xetex`)
 - latexmk version 4.31 or newer (in `latexmk` - outdated on 12.04)
+- the `bash` shell (you probably have it)
 - ant and its junit support (requires both `ant` and `ant-optional`)
 - the bc command-line calculator (`bc`)
-- the `saxonb-xslt` command line tool (in `libsaxonb-java`)
+- the `saxonb-xslt` command line tool (in `libsaxonb-java`) (technically only required by the `analyze` ant target, but...)

 Testing
 -------

 These regression tests are by no means complete, but they're at least a smoketest.
-You'll need `latexmk` installed, as well as `pdflatex` and `xelatex` and the dependencies of this class itself, plus the Java build tool `ant` (stay with me here) if you want a nice readable HTML report.
+Contributions to make them more complete are certainly welcome.
+In particular, tests to verify that documents conform to Graduate College requirements would be swell.

 The script-driven test results are logged into (reasonably-standard) jUnit-style XML files which end up in `tests/results/`.
 Using the